‘One Piece’ Manga Chapter 864: Luffy’s Chaos And Capone’s Actions Add To Confusion At Sanji-Pudding Wedding

 — रानी ♛ (@IyahRodjel) May 4, 2017

-Interestingly, despite being fired upon, Sanji still attempts to reason with Pudding, and even saves her from a deadly strike from Daifuku.
-Carlotte Daifuku is the third son of the Charlotte family, and possesses the power of a magical lamp that can spew out a genie.
-With is powerful strike, Daifuku admonishes Pudding for her failure to pull the trigger at the right time.
+Interestingly, despite being fired upon, Sanji still attempts to reason with Pudding and even saves her from a deadly strike from Daifuku.
+Carlotte Daifuku is the third son of the Charlotte family and possesses the power of a magical lamp that can spew out a genie.
+With his powerful strike, Daifuku admonishes Pudding for her failure to pull the trigger at the right time.
 He orders her to step down and claims that he will complete the mission.

 While Sanji is clearly hung up on Pudding, the latter’s resolve is rapidly crumbling.
 Before Pudding can gather her wits, Daifuku strikes again, sending Sanji flying across the hall.
 It is apparent that the third son of the Charlotte clan is quite powerful, and Sanji may not be able to stand his ground.

 The scene abruptly shifts to Brulee’s Magic Mirror World.
 Caesar Clown, who insists on being called Gastino, is seen hurtling at great speed with Brulee on his back.
-Given his hatred towards Brulee, and the urgency with which Caesar emerges from the Mirror World, it is clear that he is still a participant in Capone’s assassination plot.
+Given his hatred towards Brulee and the urgency with which Caesar emerges from the Mirror World, it is clear that he is still a participant in Capone’s assassination plot.
 It is not clear where the duo is headed.
 Hence, it is possible that Caesar might attempt to steal back his heart.

 happy birthday to my best evil character on one piece now; daddy caesar clown pic.twitter.com/jn1BqsOSXf